 Resting the foot.
 This involves limiting movements that make your foot hurt.
 You may also need to avoid certain sports and types of work for a time.

 Using cold packs.
-Put an ice pack on the heel and foot to help reduce pain and swelling.
+Put an ice pack (wrapped in a thin towel) on the heel and foot to help reduce pain and swelling.

 Taping the foot.
-This supports the arch and limits the movement of the plantar fascia to help relieve symptoms.
+This supports the arch and limits the movement of the plantar fascia to help ease symptoms.

 Wearing a night splint.
 This stretches the plantar fascia and leg muscles while you sleep.
-This may help relieve pain.
+This may help ease pain.

 Getting shots of medicine into the foot.
-These may help relieve symptoms for a time.
+These may help ease symptoms for a time.
+The shots often contain corticosteroids.
+These are strong anti-inflammatory medicines.

 Having surgery.
 This may be needed if other treatments fail to relieve symptoms.
 During surgery, the surgeon may partially cut the plantar fascia to release tension.